GitHub - kevinslin/skillz

 Options:

-• -i, --interactive: Launch interactive mode with guided prompts (recommended)
+• -i, --interactive: Launch guided prompts.

-• --path <directory>: Custom directory path (overrides config)
+• --path <directory>: Custom skill source directory.

-• --skill-version <semver>: Skill version in semver format (default: 0.0.0)
+• --skill-version <semver>: Skill version in semver format.
+Default: 0.0.0.

 Examples: